Sinbad the Sailor: Third Voyage

 Sinbad sets sail again from Basra.
 But by ill chance, he and his companions are cast up on an island where they are captured by a "huge creature in the likeness of a man, black of colour, ... with eyes like coals of fire and large canine teeth like boar's tusks and a vast big gape like the mouth of a well.
 Moreover, he had long loose lips like camel's, hanging down upon his breast, and ears like two Jarms falling over his shoulder-blades, and the nails of his hands were like the claws of a lion."
 This monster begins eating the crew, beginning with the Reis (captain), who is the fattest.
 (Burton notes that the giant "is distinctly Polyphemus".)

-Sinbad hatches a plan to blind the beast with the two red-hot iron spits with which the monster has been kebabbing and roasting the ship's company.
+Sinbad hatches a plan to blind the beast with the two red-hot iron spits with which the monster has been roasting the ship's company.
 He and the remaining men escape on a raft they constructed the day before.
 However, the giant's mate hits most of the escaping men with rocks and they are killed.
 After further adventures (including a gigantic python from which Sinbad escapes using his quick wits), he returns to Baghdad, wealthier than ever.